exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 the number of milestone 3. \\(q\\) begins to slow down when you reach
 \\(2q > c_2*c_3^{m_3}\\).

-Strategy constructed by: Snaeky, Marks, Baldy, and Nerdy

 #### Theory 8

 Attractor | Starting Positions (reset every pub) | Time Step